challakarthik9/working-on-ner-and-nltk/README.md

 # working-on-ner-and-nltk
-short understanding of ner and nltk
+ A short understanding of ner and nltk